SpaceLoud Blog

 Choosing Your Spotify Distribution Partner

-- DistroKid: Renowned for its straightforward model, DistroKid allows artists to upload unlimited tracks for an annual fee and claims artists keep 100% of the royalties paid out by stores (after the stores' deductions).
-It's popular for its simplicity and speed.
+• DistroKid: Renowned for its straightforward model, DistroKid allows artists to upload unlimited tracks for an annual fee and claims artists keep 100% of the royalties paid out by stores (after the stores' deductions).
+It's popular for its simplicity, speed, and increasingly robust suite of promotional tools.

-- SoundOn: Backed by TikTok's parent company, SoundOn provides global distribution to major streaming services and social platforms (including enhanced integration with TikTok) while allowing artists to retain 100% ownership and royalties for a period, potentially shifting to a revenue share later.
+• SoundOn: Backed by TikTok's parent company, SoundOn provides global distribution to major streaming services and social platforms (including enhanced integration with TikTok) while allowing artists to retain 100% ownership and royalties for a period, potentially shifting to a revenue share later.
+Given TikTok's continued dominance in music discovery, this integration remains highly valuable in 2026.

 This is just a small selection.
 You can explore Spotify's comprehensive directory of distribution partners here.
 Carefully research each provider's fee structure, included services, and payout terms to find the best fit for your needs and budget.